actpohabtNS/interactive-map/README.md

 * Select Floor to see its schema
 * Hover any room to get its short information
 * Click any room to get its detailed description
+* Search needed room on the Faculty or Floor map

 ### In future releases (beyond the scope of university lab)
 * Evacuation routes